We know that producing a great public consultation report isn’t always easy.

 Sometimes it can be helpful to identify different groups of respondents – for example, organisations vs. private individuals.
 The Scottish Government included this breakdown in its consultation report on wildlife crime penalties, and listed all of the organisations which had responded.

-When you’re putting together your report remember to include the questions asked in your original consultation, for transparency and context.
-The Scottish Government summarised responses by question in its consultation report on wildlife crime penalties.
+When you’re putting together your report, remember to include the questions asked in your original consultation, for transparency and context.

-You can go a step further and demonstrate that you’ve taken the time to carefully consider any opposing views by including your responses to specific issues raised by respondents.
+You can go a step further and demonstrate that you’ve taken the time to carefully consider any opposing views by including your responses to specific issues raised by respondents, as well as recommendations.

 Transport for London did this in its consultation report on cycling and walking improvements between Lea Bridge and Dalston.